jakeemerson/random_loop_route/README.md

 - don't go down cul-de-sac streets
 - start from a specific location and route to the nearest point on the loop

-The notebook here shows a nice little example of a ~10km tour in Berlin, Germany.
+The [included notebook](https://github.com/jakeemerson/random_loop_route/blob/master/notebooks/random_path_generator.ipynb) shows a nice little example of a ~10km tour in Berlin, Germany.
 Enjoy!

 ## Installing